Glossary of comics terminology: Artist

-The artist is the person who handles the visuals.
+The artist or illustrator is the person who handles the visuals.
 This job may be broken down further into:

 Penciller

 The penciller or penciler lays down the basic artwork for a page, deciding on panel placement and the placement of figures and settings in the panels, the backgrounds and the characters' facial expressions and poses.

 Inker

 An inker or finisher "finishes" and sometimes enhances, the pencilled artwork using ink (traditionally India ink) and a pen or brush to create a high-contrast image for photographing and printing.
 The extent of the inker's job varies depending on how tight the penciller's work is, but nonetheless requires the skill of an artist, and is more or less active depending on the completeness of the pencils provided.

 Colourist

-The colourist or colorist adds colours to the finished artwork, which can have an effect on mood and meaning.
+The colourist or colorist adds colours to copies of the finished artwork, which can have an effect on mood and meaning.
 Colourists can work with a variety of media, such as rubylith, paints, and computers.
-Digital colorists may employ a Flatter to assist them.
+Digital colorists may employ a flatter to assist them.